This zucchini tomato gratin is delicious, gorgeous, and quite easy to make. Leftovers are very good the next day, gently reheated or even cold.

 Who knew – cheese is healthy!

-Use fresh vegetables
+Use fresh vegetables in this zucchini tomato gratin

 Try to use fresh, firm zucchinis and tomatoes in this recipe.
 It’s a simple recipe that heavily relies on the flavor of the vegetables.
 So tasteless watery supermarket vegetables will simply not do.